jtl-scx/dev-guide/Guide/Channel-API.md

 # Transmitting Offers

 Offers are transmitted by `Seller:Offer.New` and `Seller:Offer.Update` Event.
-Every time there is a change in Offer Data, the JTL-Wawi will transmit the full Offer again.
+Each time the Offer Data changes the JTL-Wawi will transmit the full Offer again.

 ### Essentials Properties

-It is not necessary to provide attribute for each data.
-Each offer has a set of essential properties such as a title, description, GTIN, quantity and price.
+It is generally not necessary to provide attributes for essential data, as by default each offer already implements a set of essential properties, including a title, description, GTIN, quantity and price.

 ### Pictures / Images

-Product or Offer Pictures are transmitted as a Link alongside with the Offer Event.
+Product or Offer Pictures are transmitted as a Link along with the Offer Event.
-Those Link have a time to life of 7 days, after the Offer Event was emitted.
-The filename is constructed based on the file content—so the same picture has the same filename.
+These Links have a time to live of 7 days after the Offer Event was emitted.
+The filename is generated based on the file content- as such, each seperate picture will have a filename similar to its file content.

 ## Offer State

 ![](offer_listing.png)

-It is recommended to Inform the Seller about the processing status of their offers.
-Most Marketplace have an asynchronous Listing Process, where the Offer Data is curated in a semi-automated process—which may take some time.
+We reccommend informing the Seller about the processing status of their offers.
+Most Marketplaces use an asynchronous Listing Process, where the Offer Data is curated in a semi-automated process— a process which may take some time.

 ### Status: In-Progress

-Send this status to inform the Seller that the Offer Listing process is in-progress.
+Send this status to inform the Seller that the Offer Listing process for their Offer is now in progress.

 ```json
 // POST /v1/channel/offer/in-progress